Comparing homological invariants for mapping classes of surfaces: Background on fixed point Floer cohomology

-\begin{construction}[for surfaces with boundary] There is a natural generalization of the above invariant to surfaces with boundary.
-Suppose $\Sigma=(\Sigma, \partial \Sigma = U_1 \cup U_2 \cup \dots \cup U_n)$ is an oriented surface with boundary, of any genus.
-We will consider orientation preserving mapping classes $\phi \in MCG_0(\Sigma)$ fixing the boundary.
-Choose an exact area-preserving representative (see \cite[Appendix C]{Gau}, or \cite[Lemma 3.3]{Ul} for independence on this choice).
-Because we want every fixed point to be non-degenerate, we will need to perturb $\phi$ near the boundary.
-Thus, in order to specify these perturbations, as an input we will also take decorations of every boundary component with a sign.
-These decorations tell us how does perturbation look like.
-If $U_i$ is decorated by $(+)$, then perturbation in the neighborhood of $U_i$ is a twist in the direction of orientation of $U_i$ (same direction as the Reeb flow on the boundary).
-This corresponds to Hamiltonian $H$ being time-independent local maximum on $U_i$, see Figure \ref{fig:perturbation_conventions}.
-If $U_j$ is decorated by $(-)$, then perturbation should be a twist in the opposite of induced orientation, i.e. Hamiltonian should be a local minimum on $C_j$.
+There is a natural generalization of the above construction to surfaces with boundary.
+Suppose $\Sigma$ is an oriented surface of any genus with $n\neq 0$ boundary components $U_1 \cup U_2 \cup \dots \cup U_n$.
+We will consider orientation preserving mapping classes $\phi \in MCG_0(\Sigma)$, pointwise fixing the boundary. \begin{enumerate} \item We first choose a symplectic area form $\omega$ on $\Sigma$, and an exact area-preserving representative $\phi$ of a mapping class.
+See~\cite[Appendix C]{Gau}, or~\cite[Lemma~3.3]{Ul} for an explanation of why the construction does not depend on this choice.

+\item As in the closed case, we want every fixed point to be non-degenerate, and therefore isolated.
+Here comes the key difference from the closed surface case: because $\phi|_{\partial \Sigma}=\id|_{\partial \Sigma}$, we will need to perturb $\phi$ near the boundary.
+Thus, in order to specify a perturbation, as an input we will also take decorations of every boundary component with a sign, which will tell us how the perturbation behaves near the boundary components.
+If $U_i$ is decorated by $(+)$, then the perturbation in the neighborhood of $U_i$ should be a twist in the direction of the natural orientation of $U_i$ (or, equivalently, along the Reeb flow on the boundary, in the terminology of contact geometry).
+This corresponds to perturbation along a Hamiltonian vector field with the Hamiltonian $H$ having a time-independent local maximum on $U_i$, see Figure~\ref{fig:perturbation_conventions}.
+If $U_j$ is decorated by $(-)$, then the perturbation should be a twist in the opposite direction of the natural orientation, i.e. the Hamiltonian should have a local minimum on $C_j$.
 These twists near the boundary should be small enough, i.e. $\le 2\pi$ if one full twist is $2\pi$.
-We denote the resulting fixed point Floer cohomology by $HF^*(\phi\: ;\ U_1 \pm , U_2 \pm,\dots,U_n \pm)=HF^*(\phi\: ;\ U+,U-)$, where we denote $U+$ (respectively $U-$) to be a union of positively (respectively negatively) decorated components. \end{construction}
+The unions of positively and negatively decorated components will be denoted